Lucia Aniello

-Lucia Aniello (born 1983) is an Italian-born American director, writer, and producer best known for her work on Hacks, for which she won multiple Emmy Awards, and Broad City.
+Lucia Aniello (born January 10, 1983) is an Italian-born American director, writer, and producer best known for her work on Hacks, for which she won multiple Emmy Awards, and Broad City.
 She has directed and written episodes of both shows, as well as the miniseries Time Traveling Bong and the 2017 film Rough Night.

 Early life

 Aniello was born in Italy and grew up in Hadley, Massachusetts, where her parents owned Italian restaurants, before moving to New York City.
 In 2004, she graduated from Columbia University, where she was a film and media studies major and studied with film critic Andrew Sarris.
 She was in Sigma Delta Tau sorority.
 She also played varsity tennis for Columbia.

 Career

 Aniello is an alumna of the Upright Citizens Brigade, an improvisational and sketch comedy group founded in 1990 by a group of comedians including Amy Poehler who is an executive producer of Broad City.

-Aniello and Paul W. Downs met at a Upright Citizens Brigade Level One improvisational comedy class.
+Aniello and Paul W. Downs met at an Upright Citizens Brigade Level One improvisational comedy class.
 Aniello and Downs began working together on a series of digital shorts and improv.
 They started their own website and comedy production company called Paulilu Productions.
 Together they have been writing, directing and acting in digital shorts since 2007.
 Some of their most well-known web series include The Diary of Zac Efron and The Real Housewives of South Boston.